L\'evy flights as an emergent phenomenon in a spatially extended system: Reduction to an SDE via collective coordinates

 and

 for each $ k=1,\ldots,5 $.
 This constitutes a linear system of 10 equations for the 10 unknown drift and diffusion terms $f_{p_i}$ and $\sigma_{p_i}$.
 In practice, the diffusion coefficients $\sigma_{p_i}$ are determined by \eqref{eq:Ik}, and then inserted into \eqref{eq:Hk} to yield a linear system for the drift terms $f_{p_i}$.
-It turns out that it is easier to solve the system for finite domain length $L$ and then take the limit $L\to \infty$.
-Using the software package Mathematica \cite{Mathematica}, this leads to the following explicit expressions for the dynamics of the collective coordinates
+We first solve the system for finite domain length $L$ and then take the limit $L\to \infty$.
+Using the software package Mathematica \cite{Mathematica}, taking $L\to \infty$ leads to the following explicit expressions for the dynamics of the collective coordinates $(\psi,\theta,\eta,w)$ and $\phi$